kaustubh-01/To-Do-List/README.md

 1. Open the application in your browser.
 2. Use the input field to add new tasks.
-3. Click on a task to edit it.
+3. Click the checkbox to mark tasks as completed.
 4. Use the delete button to remove tasks.
-5. Click the checkbox to mark tasks as completed.

 ## Technologies Used